dassoc/BIO_350/README.md

 changed it back to an exponential model because the logistic wasnt workign and teh handbook said they were doing exponential, also just made dN_0 = 0.4 * N_0 graphed that but didnt feellike making it look nicer by limiting teh days then to find how long it takes to even out and the total plants I had teh chatbot write the code

+IC_Inclassexample2
+imported Population_Data.csv and created a graph from it used copilot inline editor to enhance the grpah: added points, changed line color, grid lines found the carrying capacity then added it as a dotted line on the graph